 The Case for WABI

-Unlike many projects, WaBi already has a working product being used in retail stores in China.
+Unlike many projects, Tael already has a working product being used in retail stores in China.
 You can download their app in all places where apps are sold in China.

-Walimai, the company behind WaBi, is a company that develops solutions to ensure product authenticity.
+Techrock, the company behind Tael, is a company that develops solutions to ensure product authenticity.
 It places secure anti-counterfeit labels on consumer products in China and internationally.